cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 {{< /view_module >}}

+### Space and Energy

+{{< view_module
+	alt="Space and Energy"
+	src="/images/space_and_energy.jpg"
+	url="/modules/bigdataapplications/2020/space_and_energy"
+>}}

+Energy is a term we find in everyday life.
+Conserving energy and smart usage is vital in managing energy demands.
+Here the role played by AI has become significant in recent years.
+Many efforts have been taken by industry leaders like Bill Gates to provide better solutions for efficient energy consumption.
+Apart from that Space explorations are also being reinforced with AI.
+Better communication, remote sensing, data analysis have become key components in succeeding the challenge to unravel the mysteries in the universe.

+{{< /view_module >}}

 ## Complementary Material

 * When working with books, ePubs typically display better than PDF.
 For ePub, we recommend using iBooks on macOS and calibre on all